ZhenHuangLab/MemXTerminator/wiki/docs/index.md

 ## Installation

-For specific installation methods, please refer to the installation section.
+For specific installation methods, please refer to the **Installation** section.

 ## Usage